Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 2. Scope to one client folder.
 Never the whole client drive or every company file.
 Widen only with a reason.

-3. Default to “ask before acting.”
+3. Default to “Manually approve.”
 Cowork always asks before deleting files; keep approvals on for client data.

 4. Write an acceptable use policy.
 Name the approved tool, the data that may go in, and who may run it.

-5. Turn on OpenTelemetry monitoring.
-It’s the only visibility you have into what the agent did.
+5. Turn on OpenTelemetry monitoring only after deciding what may be logged.
+It gives the firm a structured visibility stream into what the agent did.

 6. Keep a CPA signing off.
 Nothing filed, from statements to returns, ships without review.